metio/ilo/docs/content/devcontainer/options.md

 - options
 ---

 The `ilo devcontainer` command can be configured with the following command line options.
-From your terminal, use `ilo compose --help` to get a list of all options, and their default values.
+From your terminal, use `ilo devcontainer --help` to get a list of all options, and their default values.

 ## `--debug`